Summary for Decision-Makers

 Real Use Cases We’ve Seen:

-Proposal Generator: SMEs use GenAI to auto-generate draft proposals and customize them per client vertically.
+• Proposal Generator: SMEs use GenAI to auto-generate draft proposals and customize them by client, industry, or project type.

-AI QA Testing Support: Combined with traditional QA, GenAI helps simulate edge-case scenarios faster.
+• AI QA Testing Support: Combined with traditional QA, GenAI helps generate test cases, simulate edge scenarios, and speed up defect analysis.

 What to Watch:

-As GenAI matures, expect agentic AI — autonomous AI agents — to become part of your operations.
-These agents won’t just generate content; they’ll make decisions, trigger actions, and optimize workflows in real-time.
+As GenAI matures, expect agentic AI to become part of business operations.
+These AI agents will not only generate content.
+They can help trigger actions, coordinate workflows, analyze data, and support decisions across business systems.

 💡 Want to explore how GenAI could reduce operating costs or improve delivery for your company?
 Let’s talk: https://titanisolutions.com